brightway-lca/brightway-documentation/sphinx/source/contributing/contributing.md

 1. Fork the [`brightway-documentation`](https://github.com/brightway-lca/brightway-documentation/) repository.
 2. Add your contributions and build the documentation locally (compare the [repository readme](https://github.com/brightway-lca/brightway-documentation/))
 3. Open a pull request
 4. A member of the Brightway developers community will merge your contribution into the main branch of the documentation repository.
-Your changes will be published on by the readthedorcs.org service following the successful merge.
+Your changes will be published to the documentation website automatically following the successful merge.

 :::